Dear Washington Educators,

 Agile Mind brings you comprehensive, Common Core State Standards aligned middle and high school programs to enhance the teaching and learning experience and achieve transformative results in STEM coursework.
 Our goal is to help students make an effective transition to high school, excel on Smarter Balanced assessments, and prepare for success in college and career.

 This page offers an introduction to Agile Mind as well as resources to facilitate your review of the Agile Mind Intensified Algebra I and Academic Youth Development programs, available through grant funding from College Spark Washington.
-What is the College-Ready Math Initiative and what are eligibility requirements?
-Learn HERE.

 The Intensified Algebra I and Academic Youth Development programs are delivered via teacher-facilitated classroom instruction and are accessed online.